These are some frequently asked questions and answers about menopause to discuss with your doctor.

 5. Should I take Hormone Replacement Therapy?

-Hormone replacement therapy (HRT) is designed to help women whose menopausal symptoms -- hot flashes, night sweats, insomnia, mood swings, vaginal dryness -- are severe and affecting her quality of life.
+Hormone replacement therapy (HRT) is designed to help women whose menopausal symptoms -- hot flashes, night sweats, insomnia, mood swings, vaginal dryness -- are severe and affecting their quality of life.
 These symptoms can go on for years after your last period.

 HRT replaces or supplements the hormones your body doesn’t make anymore.
 Most women who use it take a combination of estrogen and progesterone.
 Estrogen is what helps most with symptoms like hot flashes and vaginal dryness; progesterone is added to protect against uterine cancer for women who have not had a hysterectomy.

 6. Besides hormone replacement therapy, how can I treat hot flashes?